zaselalk/SL-Covid-Chrome-Extension/README.md

 * Get Covid Daily details within seconds without leaving your favourite website
 * get more details by clicking source url

-Enjoy ?
-Don't Forget to Star this Repo and feel free to follow me for more projects like this
+If it is useful? then Don't Forget to Star this Repo and feel free to follow me for more projects like this